Ulauncher/Ulauncher/docs/themes/themes.rst

 #.
 Press ``Ctrl+Space`` (or your hotkey) to check the result
 #.
 Repeat 6 - 8 until you get a desired result

-You might find these two wiki entries on GTK+ CSS useful:
+You might find these two pages on GTK+ CSS useful:

 * https://developer.gnome.org/gtk3/stable/chap-css-overview.html
 * https://developer.gnome.org/gtk3/stable/chap-css-properties.html